-Regulation is modelled by staff who are trained in recognised when a child maybe hyper or hypo aroused.
+Regulation is modelled by staff who are trained in recognising when a child maybe hyper or hypo aroused.
 Staff understand the importance of intervening swiftly to support children to move from toxic to tolerable levels of stress.
-Staff may use these skills at key parts of the day such

 Staff will also be aware of the behavioural patterns, medical conditions and levels of need of pupils in their class, and will ensure that incidents of disruptive or aggressive behaviour in the classroom are handled in line with individual pupils' needs.
 Pupils who are regularly going into crisis or posing danger to themselves or others typically have a behaviour plan which is bespoke to the individual child.